mia-platform/documentation/docs/development_suite/api-console/api-design/jobs-cronjob.md

 ## How to create and manage CronJobs through DevOps Console

- To manage CronJobs, Mia Platform's DevOps Console offers a specific section, CronJobs, in the Design area:
+ To manage CronJobs, Mia-Platform's DevOps Console offers a specific section, CronJobs, in the Design area:

  ![cronjobs-placeholder](img/cronjobs-placeholder.png)